MProx/Sphero_mini/README.md

 * If it keeps failing after that, try re-booting your computer.
 I find that, expecially after terminating a script with a keyboard interrupt (ctrl+C), the bluetooth module may struggle to reconnect afterwards
 * The notifications (messages returned from the sphero to the client) are a little experimental right now.
 Messages may not come through, or may not come through immediately.
 Do not rely on things like command acknowledgements, battery voltage reporting, etc.
 * Sometimes, bluetooth collisions seem to happen, possibly caused by unexpected asynchronous notifications (e.g. collision detection) coming in at a poor time.
 I have not found a way to prevent them.
 They cause the program to crash and it needs to be restarted, but they seem to be quite rare.
+* When issuing the "roll" command, the device rolls in a given direction at a given speed, but automatically stops after a few seconds.
+Keep issuing the command to continue rolling.

 ## Progress:
 For now, this library can do the following: